Anekdotas/MindGame/doc/Software Engineering 2021/Delivery 2.md

 The client-side Android app is made in *Android studio* using the **Kotlin** programming language.
 To facilitate communication between the client-side app and the web server **Retrofit** REST client is used.
 In order to de-serialize JSON format data that is read from the API **Moshi** JSON library is used.
 The **Coil** toolset is used for loading images from a URL.

 The web server is programmed using **GoLang** programming language, using the *JetBrains GoLand* IDE.
 To run it, *Docker* is being used inside of a Linux virtual machine.
 It is running a REST API, which enables sending and receiving data from the client-side app.
-It currently communicates with the client-side over HTTP, though the eventual plan is to use HTTPS.
+It is also responsible for hosting media files.
+The web server securely communicates with the client-side over HTTPS.

-For the media server, currently *Apache* web server is being used.
-The eventual plan is to integrate media hosting functionality into the custom GoLang web server.

 For the database part, **PostgreSQL** relational database management system is used.
 It is running inside of a Linux virtual machine.
 ## UML Diagrams that explain the system internals: